phetsims/phet-info/doc/interactive-description-technical-guide.md

 } );
 ```

-## Descriptions

-"Descriptions" is a vague word.
-For the purposes of this document.
-It refers to the feature set that provides screen
-reader support for PhET sims.
-This includes everything in the PDOM, as well as aria-live alerts via the `UtteranceQueue`
-.
+Also see `GrabDragInteraction.js` and `KeyboardDragListener.js` for common code keyboard-interaction input listeners.

-### Implementing Descriptions
+### Implementing Interactive Description

-To implement PDOM descriptions, follow these thoughts:
+To implement interactive description, follow these thoughts:

-* When adding options to `Node`, separate pdom-specific options in their own block, labelling them with an `// pdom`
+* When adding options to `Node`, separate pdom-specific options in their own block, labelling them with a `// pdom`
   comment.
 * Understand [Accessible Name](https://developer.paciellogroup.com/blog/2017/04/what-is-an-accessible-name/)
   The short article above describes very simply and briefly the different ways an element gets an accessible name.